hallumy/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls lists the files within the current directory cd /root brings you back to the home directory ls -l displays current directory contents in a long format
+ls lists the files within the current directory cd /root brings you back to the home directory ls -l displays current directory contents in a long format ls -la displays all the content in the current directory including hidden files